danielfears/warden/README.md

 Installation & Removal Instructions

+(warden- commands can be run from any directory)

 * To install, run '. install.sh'
-* To uninstall, run 'warden-purge' from any directory.
+* To uninstall, run 'warden-purge'

 Usage Guide

-* To add and encrypt a new set of credentials, run 'warden-add' from any directory.
+* 'warden-add' - adds and encrypts a new set of credentials.
-* To load in a set of credentials, run 'warden-load' from any directory, and supply username and password of encryped file.
+* 'warden-load' - loads a set of existing credentials.

 Authored by Daniel Fears.